-There’s no denying it–the end of 2017 is drawing near.
+There’s no denying it–the end of the year is drawing near.
 The coming holiday festivities are accompanied by the need for your organization to begin updating and revamping your strategic plan for the new year.
-During the next four Strategy Check Newsletters, we will be providing a high-level process overview for you to follow as you update your strategy for 2018.
+During the next four Strategy Check Newsletters, we will be providing a high-level process overview for you to follow as you update your strategy for the new year.

 The first phase of the process is to gather all the necessary information you need, create your planning team, decide who will champion the ongoing planning and execution process, and establish an implementation schedule for your organization to follow.

 - Analyzed data to use in planning sessions

 Step 1: Determine Your Planning Readiness

 This step consists of posing a few questions to consider before you embark upon the planning process.
 These include:

 - What steps need to be taken to ensure the planning process is successful?

 - What planning pitfalls from last year should we need to avoid?

 Consider your answers to these questions as you create your planning team and schedule.
 It’s important you consider what it will take to make your organization successfully complete the planning process and what you need to avoid.

 Step 2: Select Your Team